Gardening calendar December 2020

 - Tropical trees including fruiting exotics can be planted now that the weather is warm.
 A few examples: avocado, mango, lychee, guava, banana, Aztec fruit (casimiroa), papaya, passionfruit, acerola, tamarillo, custard apple, black Zapotec, longan, babaco, soursop, Java plum, dragon fruit, pineapple, water apple or wax jambu, sugar cane, monstera, loquat, feijoa, Natal plum, five corner fruit, Surinam cherry, sapodilla, Brazilian tree grape and ice cream bean.
 You may not recognise all of these but everyone has been grown in Perth.

-- Feed citrus trees with Baileys Rose and Citrus fertiliser.
+- Feed citrus trees with Baileys Grow it Local Fruit & Citrus.
 Make this part of a regular program by applying half the recommended quantity every month of the growing season which is September to April.

 - Feed potted plant to keep them growing actively during the warm season.
 Liquid fertilisers such as Baileys Vitaplant are suitable for small plants including herbs and vegetables.